Gman98ish/benkyou/README.md

 If you're a proper Clojure dev and notice something weird I'm doing, please let us know.
 I'm quite new to Clojure and accept that this isn't the nicest of codebases

+# Demo

+At the time of writing, a demo is hosted on [https://benkyou.joji.dev](https://benkyou.joji.dev)